RGhadamian/start/README.md

 I think I have a pretty good understanding of the MVC concepts, I've passing through parameters from one controller to another or a view within the same controller.

 I didn't want to spend too much time working on concepts that I feel comfortable with:
- - making the website an exact replica style wise of the Karista website using bootstrap
+ - making the website an exact replica style wise of the Karista website using bootstrap or responsive design
  - putting too much data in the databases
  - adding all the different views such as about us, contact us etc
  - more user feedback for changes in database state using toasts